Westminster College Student Conduct

 College Appeals Board

-The College Appeals Board is a joint student-faculty committee responsible for considering appeals of judicial decisions made by the Vice President for Student Affairs or the College Judicial Board.
+The College Appeals Board is a joint student-faculty committee responsible for considering appeals of judicial decisions made by the Associate Dean of Student Affairs or the College Judicial Board.
 The College Appeals Board shall include six (6) members: three (3) of the faculty members (one of whom shall serve as Chair) appointed by the faculty, and three (3) students appointed by the Student Government Association.
 Two (2) student alternates also shall be elected by the student body in accordance with Student Government Association election procedures.
 Two (2) faculty alternates also shall be appointed by the faculty.
 A quorum will consist of two (2) students and two (2) faculty members.
 Members of the College Appeals Board may not serve concurrently as members of the College Judicial Board nor during the two academic years following service on the College Judicial Board.

-In cases involving violations of VAWA and/or Title IX, both the complainant and accused are entitled to equal due process rights including, but not limited to, the right to appeal a disciplinary sanction(s) issued by the College’s judicial hearing officer(s) or board(s).
+In cases involving violations of VAWA and/or Title IX, both the complainant and accused are entitled to equal due process rights including, but not limited to, the right to appeal a disciplinary sanction(s) issued by the College’s hearing officer(s) or board(s).

 - The Chair of the College Appeals Board will try to convene the Board and conduct a hearing on the appeal not later than three weeks after the notice of appeal is filed.

-- At the appeal hearing, the basis of appeal, as stated in the notice of appeal, shall be discussed in the presence of the student found to have violated the Student Code of Conduct, his/her adviser, any person(s) who filed report(s) of the alleged violation of the Student Code of Conduct, and the members of the Board.
+- At the appeal hearing, the basis of appeal, as stated in the notice of appeal, shall be discussed in the presence of the student found to have violated the Student Code of Conduct, their adviser, any person(s) who filed report(s) of the alleged violation of the Student Code of Conduct, and the members of the Board.
 Arguments and questions may be directed to Board members by all persons identified above with the exception of the student’s adviser.
 Also, review of the Judicial Board or hearing officer’s hearing records (written report and/or electronic recording) will be permitted.
 The Appeals Board will not accept additional evidence, but will consider only the records of the previous hearing.
-The Board can request the Chair of the College Judicial Board and/or the Vice President to come to the appeal hearing.
+The Board can request the Chair of the College Judicial Board and/or the Associate Dean to come to the appeal hearing.
 The Chair does not vote on Board decisions except in cases of tie votes.

 - At the conclusion of the portion of the appeal meeting at which other persons attend, the Board shall deliberate in private to determine its course of action.
 The Appeals Board may: